russelsantos19/100-days-of-code/log.md

 **Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)

 ### Day 28: July 21, 2020 Tuesday

 **Today's Progress**: Today I redesign my project and add some icon on the side menu and the definition will appear when you click on it.
 I spent only two hours today.
 I learn a lot and enjoy it.

 **Thoughts**:   I'll upload my vets stem on netlify.

 **Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)

+### Day 29: July 22, 2020 Wednesday

+**Today's Progress**: Today I spent nearly 4 hours in coding.
+And this is the final design of the side-menu(I think).

+**Thoughts**:   I can't believe that it looks simple but it took me days to finish it.
+Maybe I need to give more hours a day in coding.
+Time for content!

+**Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)